Xetalim/trapping_internal_tides/README.md

 You are used to working with Python, which is an interpreted programming language.
 This means that your instructions are not immediately understood by your computer, but are interpreted and translated to machine code on-the-fly as you execute a script.
 In contrast, Fortran is a compiled programming language.
 Before you run a program, your entire code needs to be translated to machine code first.
 This extra step allows your code to run incredibly efficiently whenever it is executed.

 To run the model, you will first need to compile it.
 This is also called *building* the model.
 For this assingment, we recommend to run the model on Gemini, the Science department's computer cluster.
-Make sure to read the specific instructions below.
+It is also possible to run the model on your local machine.
+In any case, make sure to read the specific instructions below.